State funerals in the United States: Ronald Reagan

 A guard of honor moving the casket of Ronald Reagan prior to interment at the Ronald Reagan Presidential Library in Simi Valley, California, on June 11, 2004.

 Ronald Reagan died on June 5, 2004, in Los Angeles, California, from complications of Alzheimer's disease.
 His state funeral occurred in Washington, D.C., and Simi Valley, California, where Reagan was interred at the Ronald Reagan Presidential Library.
 200,000 mourners (5,000 per hour) filed past Reagan's casket in the Capitol rotunda June 9–11, 2004.
 Over two dozen world leaders listened to eulogies given by President George W. Bush, Mayor Anthony A. Williams, former Canadian Prime Minister Brian Mulroney and former British Prime Minister Margaret Thatcher during a national funeral service held at Washington National Cathedral.

 Gerald Ford

-An guard of honor carries the casket of Gerald Ford down the east steps of the U.S. Capitol on January 2, 2007.
+A guard of honor carries the casket of Gerald Ford down the east steps of the U.S. Capitol on January 2, 2007.

 Gerald Ford died on December 26, 2006, of arteriosclerotic cerebrovascular disease and diffuse arteriosclerosis.
 His state funeral was held in Palm Desert, California, Washington, D.C., and Grand Rapids, Michigan.
 Eulogies were given at Washington National Cathedral by former Presidents George H. W. Bush and Jimmy Carter, former Secretary of State Henry Kissinger, journalist Tom Brokaw, and sitting President George W. Bush.
 Ford's remains were then flown to Michigan, where he lay in repose at the Gerald R. Ford Presidential Museum in Grand Rapids.
 On January 3, Ford's remains was taken by motorcade to Grace Episcopal Church in East Grand Rapids, where a private funeral service was conducted.
 After the service, Ford's remains were transported back to the museum for interment.